tempor1s/msconsole-old/README.md

 -   [x] Restructure checkin module into module folder
 -   [x] Refactor utils into a folder with different scripts
 -   [x] Refactor utils file into multiple files for better scaling
--   [ ] Refactor checkin credentials so that they are used application-wide
+-   [ ] Refactor checkin credentials so that they are used application-wide (maybe login as well)

 ## Built With